Skip to main content

 How Are Comminuted Fractures Treated?

 Someone with a comminuted fracture will probably need surgery.
-Then, he or she will need to wear a splint or cast for a while to keep the bone from moving while it heals.
+Then, they'll need to wear a splint or cast for a while to keep the bone from moving while it heals.

 Lea este articulo en Español